actiane/EntityChangeWatchBundle/README.md

 All callback services must be tagged with ```actiane.entitychangewatch.callback```

 The arguments $changedProperties is optional and contains an array with all the changes applied to the entity.

+The argument $entityManager is also available since you can't inject it in your callbacks services

 A callback is called after the flush, you can not execute another flush in this method.